Foreign and Commonwealth Office Migrated Archives: Cyprus

 The release of material in 2011 sparked legal threats from veterans of EOKA, who fought a guerilla campaign against British rule in Cyprus.

 David French also utilised the FCO files on Cyprus from the Migrated Archives to prove that the British did not intentionally use a colonial policy of 'Divide and Rule' to flare up Community Tensions on the Island.

 The April 2012 documents suggested that the British never intended peace talks with the rebels to succeed.
 The UK conspired with its Seychelles colony to deport the troublesome Archbishop Makarios even as the talks took place.

 Botswana

 The 2012 release of files from Bechuanaland (now Botswana) included a series of correspondence regarding a 1943 program known as 'Forensic'.
-Under this program, the British Ministry of Aircraft Production proposed to test "posion gas [of] a very virulent type" either in South Africa or Bechuanaland; the gas was being produced in South Africa on behalf of the UK government.
+Under this programme, the British Ministry of Aircraft Production proposed to test "poison gas [of] a very virulent type" either in South Africa or Bechuanaland; the gas was being produced in South Africa on behalf of the UK government.
 A site in the Makgadikgadi Pan was provisionally selected, but the project was suspended with the start of the rainy season and was not carried out.